-If you are removing a dishwasher and replacing it with a new one, it is usually easiest to simply copy the same drain hookups that were used on the old dishwasher.
-But if you are adding a dishwasher for the first time, you may need to install a special drain fitting known as a Y-branch tailpiece to give the dirty water a place to flow into your drain system.
+If you are removing and replacing a dishwasher with a new one, copy the same drain hookups used on the old dishwasher is usually easiest.
+But if you add a dishwasher for the first time, you may need to install a special drain fitting known as a Y-branch tailpiece to allow dirty water to flow into your drain system.

-The different drain variations you may encounter include:
+These are the different drain variations you may encounter:

-• Drain line connected through an air gap to the garbage disposal
+• A drain line is connected through an air gap to the garbage disposal.

-• Drain line connected through an air gap directly to the drain
+• The drain line is connected through an air gap directly to the drain.

-• Drain line configured in a “high loop” to the garbage disposal
+• The drain line is configured in a high loop to the garbage disposal.

-• Drain line configured in a “high loop” directly to the drain
+• The drain line is configured in a high loop directly to the drain.

 The tools and materials you need to connect a dishwasher drain will vary, depending on the configuration and whether or not there is an air gap.
-In all cases, be sure to turn the water off under the sink and unplug your garbage disposal (if you have one) before beginning.
+In all cases, turn the water off under the sink and unplug your garbage disposal (if you have one) before beginning.

 Need more help?
 Talk to a plumber near you